DrakonForge/ContextualDialogue/Implementation.md

 }
 ```

 In rule **A**, the list is declared within the speech line (with `\"` used to escape the quoted string).
-This is valid using this Contextual Dialogue implementation, and results in a random item from that list being chosen e.g. `My favorite animal is a cat`.
+This is valid in this framework, and results in a random item from that list being chosen e.g. `My favorite animal is a cat`.

 In rule **B**, symbol replacement ensures that the token tree of the speech line is **exactly the same** as the line in rule **A**.
 This means that during **runtime**, both lines have the *same* performance.
 However, during compile-time, rule **B** is *slightly* slower since it performs a lookup and replacement during **compile-time** to convert the token tree to be identical to rule **A**.